ZephyraCold/AI-project/README.md

 ## Summary

 EasyGrade is software for generating random tests and automatic grading.
-EasyGrade test generator will have an option for genereting random tests where the user will be able to choose fileld, difficulty and length of the test.
+EasyGrade test generator will have an option for generating random tests where the user will be able to choose field, difficulty and length of the test.
 Teacher will add students and generate a random test for each of them.